gi-no/blog_mean_stack/article2.md

     };
 ```

 This works.
-But, it always searches from all messages.
-It would be nice if we can also search from user messages or starred messages.
-Change the search function to keep URL state(main, user, or starred) on search.
-Don't forget to add '$state' to NavbarCtrl function argument to use the variable.
+But, it always searches all messages.
+It would be nice if we could also restrict the search to user messages or starred messages.
+Change the "search()" function to keep the URL state (main, user, or starred) on search.
+Don't forget to add '$state' to the NavbarCtrl function argument to use the variable.

 client/components/navbar/navbar.controller.js: